GURPS Supers: System

 GURPS Supers is a supplement for the GURPS roleplaying game and uses that basic rule system.
 The supplement offers additional rules and options for characters with superpowers.

 Players can choose from several different basic types of superhero characters that influence how the character's powers are selected.
 Players can select from a wide variety of powers and their modifications given in GURPS Supers, augmented by those in the GURPS Basic, plus any other GURPS book included by the campaign.
 The rules book included advice on creating superhero campaigns, and ways for the game master to customize the style of the campaign.

-As part of the GURPS system, GURPS Supers allows the exchange of a player's characters between any of the numerous other genres supported by GURPS.
+As part of the GURPS system, GURPS Supers allows the exchange of player characters between any of the numerous other genres supported by GURPS.
 GURPS Supers favors lower-powered heroes over higher-powered ones.
 Many of the superpowers unique to GURPS Supers appear as Advantages and Disadvantages in the GURPS 4e Basic Set.

 History

 GURPS Supers was written by Loyd Blankenship, with a cover by Alan Gutierrez and Charlie Weidman, and was first published by Steve Jackson Games in 1988 as a 112-page book.
 GURPS Space was one of the broad genre books that was published after the GURPS Basic Set.

-The 2nd edition of GURPS Supers was published in 1990 and featured a cover by John Zeleznik.
+The second edition of GURPS Supers was published in 1990 with a cover by John Zeleznik.

 Earlier editions and supplements

 The first edition of GURPS Supers was printed in 1989, and the second edition was published in 1990.
 The first edition had groupings of character powers that were not used in the second edition.
-Both were based on the Third Edition of GURPS Basic.
+Both were based on the third edition of GURPS.

 There were various aids, supplements and ready-made adventures available, including: